-In compliance with condition 33 of the EA, no temporary site camps are allowed outside of the development footprint.
+No temporary site camps are allowed outside of the development footprint.

-The position of the contractors site camp and temporary laydown area must as be shown in the approved site layout plan (i.e., the plan approved in terms of condition 12 of the EA).
+The position of the contractors site camp and temporary laydown area must as be shown in the approved site layout plan.
 It must be noted that the contractors site camp and laydown area are temporary areas for use during the duration of construction.
 These areas must be rehabilitated on completion of construction as detailed in section 5.20 below.
-A permanent laydown area not exceeding 1 ha may remain for the duration of the operational phase of the project.
+A permanent laydown area not exceeding 1 Hectare may remain for the duration of the operational phase of the project.